Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Proposed Method

 Given a latent representation of a real or synthetic source content image $I_c$ along with its corresponding content prompt $P_c$ and a style prompt $P_s$, our objective is to generate a target stylized image $I_s$ that maintains structural and semantic consistency with $I_c$ while exhibiting the stylistic characteristics described by $P_s$.

 As discussed in Sec.~\ref{sec:intro}, existing methods~\cite{hertz2022prompt, tumanyan2023plug, meng2021sdedit} commonly directly concatenate the content prompt and style prompt (e.g., a boy in anime artwork) and transform to key-value feature pair to achieve prompt-level style injection.
 We question this coarse-grained form of prompt-level style injection.
 Our motivation stems from the fact that if we do not reuse the spatial features of the reference diffusion process, and simply add a style token to the content prompt, the text-image misalignment problem in the T2I model will often result in unpredictable structural drift in the stylized image $I_s$.
-In this sense, if we explicitly parse style information that does not disrupt the structure of content features and incorporate it into content features, we can achieve more controllable results.
+In this sense, we gain greater control over the results if we explicitly parse style information that does not disrupt the structure of content features and incorporate it into content features.

 For this purpose, we propose the Adaptive Style Incorporation (ASI) to convert the existing cross-attention module to achieve structure-consistent feature-level fine-grained style transfer.
 The overall architecture of the proposed ASI is depicted in Fig.~\ref{fig:pipeline}, which is composed of a Siamese Cross-Attention (SiCA) strategy and Adaptive Content-Style Blending (AdaBlending) module.
 We first introduce SiCA which employs a dual-track architecture to obtain independent content and style feature-level information (Sec.~\ref{sec: sica}).
 Then, we propose the AdaBlending module to implement mask-guided fine-grained style incorporation from a structure-consistent perspective (Sec.~\ref{sec: adablending}).
 The proposed method can be applied to style transfer for both real and generated images without requiring training or fine-tuning, achieving a highly structurally consistent stylized image with the content image.